Digital health funding was on a tear in early Q1—before the COVID-19 pandemic rattled the US economy

 Of course, this is not a post about historic funding levels—it is a story of healthy funding momentum cut off at the knees by a global pandemic.
 Though some of the economic blow will be tempered by demand for connected healthcare, we do not anticipate investment activity to keep pace with Q1 levels in the coming months.

 Today, roughly four months after the first case of COVID-19 was detected in China, we are living through a historic global health crisis.
-Unprecedented public market volatility signals a capital market that is actively pricing in the expectation of a sharp economic downturn driven by multiple factors: quarantine-driven shocks to both supply and demand; a sharp increase in unemployment; an unrelated but ill-timed oil price war; and new patterns of remote work, education, and social distancing—all changes to culture that may persist even after the crisis has passed.
+Unprecedented public market volatility signals a capital market that is actively pricing in the expectation of a sharp economic downturn driven by multiple factors: quarantine-driven shocks to both supply and demand; a sharp increase in unemployment; an unrelated but ill-timed oil price war; and new patterns of remote work, education, and physical distancing—all changes to culture that may persist even after the crisis has passed.
 Forecasting the spread of SARS-CoV-2 and the road to recovery remains a guessing game due to the persistent absence of systematic, widespread epidemiological surveillance.
 Venture investors have sounded the alarm for startups—many of whom have already taken a huge hit to revenue, and are making deep cuts.
 To take an initial pulse of this new reality, we surveyed a dozen leading healthcare investors between March 16 and March 20 about the outlook for digital health venture funding in the coming months.
 We share their perspectives below.

 We’ll dig deeper into digital health investment in the shadow of a downturn at our ninth annual Rock Health Summit on September 22-23 in San Francisco.
 Get your early bird ticket here.